Here are simple presentation tips for the majority of people that are anxious about getting up in front of people and giving presentations.

 We present to impress, to please, to sell, and to educate.
 Content only makes up half of it, so presenting with confidence and sincerity is important.

-Dedicate, a lot of your time, researching and preparing your content.
+Dedicate a lot of your time to researching and preparing your content.

-Make sure your information is correct and legitimate and avoid bending the truth because you are likely to be found out.
+Ensure your information is correct and legitimate, and avoid bending the truth because you will likely be found out.

 It is also important to spend the bulk of your time perfecting the deliverance of your presentation.